stephenclo/esp32-wifi-app/README.md

 ## 💡 Description

-A ready-to-use ESP32 boilerplate project including:
+A ready-to-use ESP32 boilerplate for IoT projects including:
 * Wi-Fi configuration via access point using tzapu/WiFiManager
 * A built-in web server serving a web interface to:
   - Display ESP32 and sensor information